Success Is in the Cards

 Let There Be Mario

-Donkey Kong becomes the biggest selling arcade game of 1981, selling 65,000 units in North America alone and steals the thunder of Pac-Man himself.
+Donkey Kong goes on to become the biggest selling arcade game of 1981, selling 65,000 units in North America alone and steals the thunder of Pac-Man himself.
 Nintendo of America gives Jumpman his new moniker.
 The name is taken from Mario Segale, who rents warehouse space to the Seattle company and makes an impression one day when he comes around to demand a late payment.
 Donkey Kong gives birth to videogamedom’s next merchandising blitz, with Mario and company hawking every type of cheesy tie-in product imaginable.

 Two direct arcade sequels follow, starting with 1982’s Donkey Kong Jr. An abrupt role-reversal occurs here with Mario as the evil kidnapper, holding poor monkey Kong in a cage, his only hope being the plucky young Junior Kong.
 When Nintendo lifts assets from the code for the original Donkey Kong for this sequel, original programmers Ikegami Tsushinki Co., Ltd. sue the company.
 The suit is eventually settled a decade later under undisclosed terms.
 Mario doesn’t even bother to show up for the rather horrible Donkey Kong 3, released in 1983.
 Being a loose arcade adaptation of a 1982 Game & Watch game called Green House, the protagonist is Stanley the Bug Man.
 He is attempting to protect his prize plants from a rampaging Kong, back in the villain’s role and accompanied by some buzzing bee cronies.
 Further spin-offs occur as Mario’s twin brother Luigi (named after the owner of a pizza joint near NOA headquarters in Seattle) makes his debut in Mario Bros., released to the arcades on July 14, 1983.
 Utilizing simultaneous two-player action, players can either work together or against each other for points at Mario’s new job; a plumber trying to avoid the dangerous critters pouring out of the drains.
 This is followed by Super Mario Bros. in 1985, a side-scrolling platformer coming a full year behind Pac-Land.
 Along with these come a plethora of hand-helds, console translations and sequels, some of which drive the sales of both the ColecoVision and Nintendo’s own NES.